kutay-ugurlu/SWD-Detection-in-Rats/README.md

 # SWD-Detection-in-Rats
+The repository of the *Automatic Detection of the Spike-and-Wave Discharges in Absence Epilepsy for Humans and Rats using Deep Learning* study accepted for publication in Biomedical Signal Processing and Control.
 ## Initial Setup
 #### The model files are transferred to the Google Drive due to Git LFS restrictions.
 #### One should download the folders in the Google Drive URL below and "replace" with the corresponding folders in the GitHub repository before running the scripts to get meaningful results.